aminbiography/The-Bits-and-Bytes-of-Computer-Networking/Projects/Cross-Platform-CLI-Based-Network-Analysis-and-Troubleshooting-README.md

 # Project Credit

 * **Executed and Presented By:** Mohammad Aminul Islam (SOC Analyst)
-* **Learning Reference:** The Bits and Bytes of Computer Networking — Google IT Support Professional Certificate (Coursera)
+* **Project Reference:** The Bits and Bytes of Computer Networking — Google IT Support Professional Certificate (Coursera)
 * **Implementation and Documentation:** Mohammad Aminul Islam
 * **Trademark Notice:** Google and the Google logo are trademarks of Google LLC.